csmerrell/eligibility-browser/README.md

 - Vue Language Features (Volar)
 - Typescript Vue Pluging (Volar)

-**Note** You might want to disable `Vetur` (vue 2) if you have it installed.
+**Note** Make sure any extensions for older versions of Vue are disabled.

 ## Unit tests (Vitest)
 Unit tests are built around the test runner `Vitest`.
 It's syntactically similar to jest, with similar testing strategies.

-It's also significantly faster than jest.
+Tests are outcome-driven on the following pattern:
+- Test baselines (e.g. - mount & render for all possible component input states).
+- Simulate possible user interactions and test that they result in the correct output.

 All tests:
 ```bash